ThatAmeliaH/SmartCardRegister/Documentation/Devlog.md

 - Added ability to mark people as present/absent
 - Added ability to delete people from register
 - Added Status label
-- Added additional keybinds (ESC for quit, DEL to delete a person)
+- Added additional keyboard shortcuts (ESC for quit, DEL to delete a person)
 - Added confirmation popups to most actions

 **Fixes**